 Combine the cornbread mix, salt, pepper, and sugar in a mixing bowl.
 Add the frozen corn and remaining ingredients and mix well.
 Pour into prepared casserole dish, and bake uncovered at 350 degrees F for 1-1/2 hours or until golden brown and a knife inserted into the center comes out clean.
 Serve immediately.

-Jiffy Mix Substitute: Substitute 1/2 cup of yellow cornmeal, 2/3 cup of all purpose flour, 1 tablespoon of baking powder and 1/4 teaspoon of kosher salt for the corn bread mix.
+Jiffy Mix Substitute: Substitute 1/2 cup of yellow cornmeal, 2/3 cup of all purpose flour, 1 tablespoon of baking powder and 1/4 teaspoon of kosher salt for the cornbread box mix in this recipe.

 Tex-Mex Variation: Mix up the corn by using Mexicorn, add in a can of drained, chopped green chilies and use a Mexican cheese blend if adding in cheese.